sinanisler/accessibility-widget/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the GPL License.

 ## Support